Expatriate Andorra: benefit from tax advantages while securing your assets

 A French and Belgian environment that discourages high net worth individuals

-France and Belgium are among the countries with the highest tax burden on wealth and income in the OECD.
+France and Belgium are among the countries with the highest tax burdens on wealth and income in the OECD.

 A few figures illustrate this reality: